nrfconnect/sdk-nrfxlib/mpsl/README.rst

   It provides an API for controlling external Front-End Modules.
 * SoC Temperature.
   It provides an API for obtaining the temperature measured on the SoC.
-* IEEE 802.15.4 External Radio Coexistence.
-  It provides an API to control coexistence with IEEE 802.15.4.
-* Bluetooth External Radio Coexistence.
+* Short-Range External Radio Coexistence.
-  It provides an API to control coexistence with Bluetooth.
+  It provides an API that allows the application to interface with several types of packet traffic arbiters (PTAs).

 To enable MPSL in |NCS| applications, use the :kconfig:option:`CONFIG_MPSL` Kconfig option.